poussa/iot-rest-api-server/README.md

 ### oic-post

 Send HTTP POST to `/api/oic` endpoint.
-Environment variables API_SERVER_HOST and API_SERVER_PORT are used to construct the authority part of the URL.
-First parameter is `uri` from the discover (`/res`) and second is JASON files with the properties that are being set.
+Environment variables `API_SERVER_HOST` and `API_SERVER_PORT` are used to construct the authority part of the URL.
+First parameter is `uri` from the discover (`/res`) and second is JSON files with the properties that are being set.

 ```
 API_SERVER_HOST=10.211.55.3